 Commonly used page setup options include page breaks, margins, page orientation, and paper size.
 All of these are located in the Page Setup group on the Layout tab.
-You can use Ctrl + Enter to quickly insert a manual page break.
 Some page setup options also appear in the Print screen in Backstage view.